I never really took the hate and vitriol against Dr. Jordan B. Peterson (JBP) seriously until I experienced it firsthand.

 One astute observation about the apostle Paul when he was in Athens was that for Paul to reach the hearts of perhaps the most intellectually advanced thinkers of that time, he had to know their famous philosophers and quote their works.

 In doing so, he opened a window for them not to be entirely defensive or ambivalent towards his message but to use their message that they value in laying the foundation for inquiring about the integrity of their truths.

 What Paul did was to reach people and be sensitive to the values they hold to be true.

 Jordan Peterson practiced this brilliantly in his interview with Cathy Newman, as such that it even forced Newman to pause and admit the impeccable logic behind the words of Peterson.

-Newman values her work in media, the practice of being able to provide value through Freedom of Speech. and what she values is what Peterson practically is trying to protect under which the interview is being implicitly framed as Peterson using this value to attack or not recognize the rights of certain groups.
+Newman values her work in media, the practice of providing value through Freedom of Speech.
+And what she loves is what Peterson practically is trying to protect under which the interview is being implicitly framed as Peterson using this value to attack or not recognize the rights of certain groups.

-For Peterson, Freedom of Speech is as important as the emergence of morality, it is a constant, an ultimately valid presupposition and assumption, an absolute and an inherent human value, to believe otherwise would be to risk the detriment of any civilization.
+For Peterson, Freedom of Speech is as important as the emergence of morality.
+It is a constant and ultimately valid presupposition and assumption, an absolute and an inherent human value; to believe otherwise would be to risk the detriment of any civilization.

 But is Peterson wrong?